Period Pain is Not Normal, it is Not OK & there is a Solution

 2. Physical Symptoms

-PMS can be self diagnosed by us.
+PMS can be self diagnosed.
 If you are noticing the above changes, don’t ignore them.
 They are Ok and there are solutions.
 Continue to read more below on the list of solutions:

 What’s the Solution?

 To be honest, there is no direct ‘cure’ for PMS; ‘Pain relief pills’ are not cures, but just medicines that control the symptoms.

 However, you can reduce the severity and eventually achieve hormonal balance with a healthy lifestyle, in terms of a balanced diet, regular exercise and minimising stress, as well as avoiding salt, caffeine and alcohol.

 There are a number of herbal and nutritional supplements that are suggested for PMS.
 Read on to find out how you can incorporate those in your diet and adopt a lifestyle that can reduce the discomfort.